-You might know the basics of eating on a budget: Cook at home as much as possible, buy foods when they’re in season and buy certain items in bulk.
+You might know the basics of eating on a budget: Cook at home as much as possible, buy foods when they’re in season and purchase certain items in bulk.

 Well, it isn’t true!
-You just have to know what to buy in order to save and shed some pounds at the same time.
+You just have to know what to buy in order to save money and shed some pounds at the same time.

 A study published in the New England Journal of Medicine in 2011 discovered the foods linked with weight loss included fruits, vegetables, nuts, whole grains and yogurt.

-1. Brown rice
+1. Brown Rice

-2. Non-fat Greek yogurt
+2. Non-Fat Greek Yogurt

-Greek yogurt has been called a ‘superfood,’ or a food packed with nutritional value, and it does have many health benefits that shouldn’t be overlooked!
+Greek yogurt has been called a “superfood,” or a food packed with nutritional value, and it does have many health benefits that shouldn’t be overlooked!

-You can find Greek yogurt at Aldi for about $.87 per serving!
+You can find Greek yogurt at Aldi for about $0.87 per serving!

-Plus, oatmeal only costs about $.08 – $.16 per serving!
+Plus, oatmeal costs only about $0.08 to $0.16 per serving!

-Garbanzo beans, kidney beans, black beans: Beans not only have protein but they have fiber too!
+Garbanzo beans, kidney beans, black beans: Beans not only have protein, but they have fiber too!
 Beans are cheap, low in calories, and you can add almost any kind of herb or spice to create different flavor combinations.

 Research from the Journal of the American College of Nutrition found that bean eaters have a 23% lower risk of an expanded waistline and a 22% reduced risk of being obese.
 Also, according to the National Health and Nutrition Examination Survey, bean consumption is associated with greater nutrient intake, reduced systolic blood pressure, lower body weight and a smaller waistline.

-5. Canned tuna
+5. Canned Tuna

-6. Sweet potatoes
+6. Sweet Potatoes

 According to Health Magazine, cooked or raw, cruciferous vegetables like broccoli are known for their cancer-preventing powers, fiber and ability to prevent weight gain.
 They also have tons of vitamin C, vitamin A, folate, calcium, iron and potassium.

-Bonus: Green tea
+Bonus: Green Tea

 Though green tea isn’t a food, it’s a great low-cost beverage to consume loaded with nutritional benefits, according to researchers.
-‘It’s the healthiest thing I can think of to drink,’ Christopher Ochner, PhD. said to Web MD.
+“It’s the healthiest thing I can think of to drink,” Christopher Ochner, PhD., said to Web MD.

 Green tea has polyphenols like flavonoids and catechins, which function as powerful antioxidants.
 Not only that, it contains the amino acid L-theanine, which can reduce anxiety and improve brain function.
 But besides all its health benefits, in some studies, green tea has been shown to boost metabolism and help people burn fat.
-You can find green tea at Walmart for about $.06 per serving!
+You can find green tea at Walmart for about $0.05 per serving!